Ravihari123/Predict-Survivability-of-Patients-with-Diabetes/README.md

 • To predict the survivability/mortality of patients with diabetes in ICUs
 • To find the best ML model for predicting ICU survivability under diabetes conditions
 • To identify factors that are important in predicting survivability under diabetes conditions at ICUs.

+To re-use the code,
+1. Open the file in google Colab
+2. Load the data file into the drive folder
+3. Update the paths to dataset file (Under Importing Data section in source file)
+4. Execute the source file